wsdjeg/.SpaceVim.d/stack/linux.md

 1. `sudo fdisk -l` to see the drivers.
 2. `sudo mount /dev/sda1 /mnt/` to mount usb
 3. `df -kh` to view the filesystem

+How to set gamma?
+1. `xrandr` will list all
+2. `xrandr -s` select the gramma you need.